How to Leverage Your Back Office for Growth

 When you think of the functions that will help your company grow, you probably think of roles like product, marketing, or sales.
-You probably don’t think of your back office – but you should.
-Your back office teams may not directly earn you money, but with the right approach it can help set you up for faster, more sustainable growth.
+You probably don’t think of your back office–but you should.
+Your back office operations teams may not directly earn you money, but with the right approach it can help set you up for faster, more sustainable growth.

-First things first: what are back office functions?
+First things first: what are back office operations, functions, and processes?

 While the customer-facing “front office” tends to generate revenue (sales, marketing, etc), back office operations include all the functions required for a company to actually run – HR, payroll, payment processing, accounting and bookkeeping, supply chain management, and more.

 Because these functions generally don’t bring in revenue, companies sometimes dismiss the back office as a cost center.
 It can then be tempting to view back-office tasks like bookkeeping as just a box that needs to be checked – usually with the bare minimum, so you can devote more resources to the front office.

 Naturally, you want to keep your operating costs down.
-But if you only view back office functions like bookkeeping as an expense to be dealt with, you’re missing out on the ways that high-quality books and other back office data can empower your business.
+But if you only view back office operations like bookkeeping as an expense to be dealt with, you’re missing out on the ways that high-quality books and other back office data can empower your business.

 One of the more obvious benefits of accurate, high-quality bookkeeping is a clearer view of what you’re actually spending money on.
 Understanding your costs is particularly important when it comes to your cash flow – more specifically, where you’re burning cash.